 Businesses need to improve openness and education, and promote policies that advocate better support for employees, especially those most at risk of workplace stress.
 Mental health first aiders are a good place to start.
 Happy, healthy employees are integral to business success.

-For more information on mental health at work, read our white paper on improving employee wellbeing at work.
+For more information on mental health at work, read our article on improving employee wellbeing at work.